Areas of Consulting

 The last aspect of a force encounter that is just as important is understanding the human factor science.
 Not every force encounter will have a human factor component, but a high number of them will.
 This includes perception reaction times, threat/stress induced heart rate, perceptual distortions such as tunnel vision and hearing loss, and also understanding the limitations of attention, perception, and decision making.
 The human body has limited capabilities, which at times, put it at a disadvantage on responding to certain situations.

 After knowing and understanding the standard of force and applying it through the Graham standard, completing a thorough and comprehensive investigation, and possibly applying any human factor issues, will ultimately allow the reviewer of a force encounter to make an objective and impartial decision on the reasonableness of the force utilized.
+I have been recognized as a use of force expert in criminal court, and in administrative court for disciplinary hearings.

 Mental Health Removals